 The second is you are inviting conflict at mealtimes if your child is full, yet you insist they finish their meal.

-Just a reminder my FREE 20-MINUTE one-on-one phone or Skype consultation (valued at $85) offer is still open.
-Spots are filling up fast and limited to 25. click the link below to find our more.
+Just a reminder my 40-Min one-on-one phone or Skype consultation for $85 offer is still open.
+Spots are filling up fast and limited to 25. click the link below to find out more.

 Jenny Boss, Nutritionist